alcoceba/ngCarouselDirective/README.md

 # {N} + Angular 2 Carousel Slider
 A simple NativeScript + Angular 2 images carousel for iOS and Android

+I would appreciate any feedback as well as bug report, suggestions or changes.
+Thank you in advance.

 ## Demo

 iOs                        |  Android